 The then Prime Minister Chandra SJB Rana obtained the plot adjacent to the former Royal Palace for his son Kaiser Shumsher, where Kaiser established his magnificent palace and the charming garden.
 Karmacharya says that during one particular Tihar, Kaiser Shumsher won Rs.
 100,000 in a game of Kauda against his father, and the money he later spent on the Garden.

-Upon its creation in the early 1920s, the garden was known as the Garden of Six Seasons for the six different pavilions in it that were named after the seasons, and was taken to be the most sophisticated private garden of that time.
+Upon its creation in the early 1920s, the garden was known as the Garden of Six Seasons for the six different pavilions in it that were named after the seasons and was taken to be the most sophisticated private garden of that time.
 These pavilions provide the Garden’s framework and lend a cosmopolitan flavor to the formal arrangement of flowers, shrubs, and trees.
-Today, only three of those pavilions exist: the Spring pavilion, the Summer pavilion, and the Monsoon pavilion; the rest crumbled down and disappeared in the course of time.
+Today, only three of those pavilions exist; the Spring pavilion, the Summer Pavilion, and the Monsoon pavilion while the rest crumbled down and disappeared in the course of time.

 The Narsingh Rana brothers had previously designed and supervised the construction of Singha Durbar for Chandra Shumsher in 1907.
 At that time, Singha Durbar had been dubbed one of the most ambitious palaces in Asia.
 Impressed by their work, Kaiser Shumsher then commissioned them to build him the Garden.
 The brothers’ experience, combined with Kaiser Shumsher’s vision, resulted in the extraordinary sophistication and perfection of what stands today as the Garden of Dreams.